arunbasillal/ask-me-anything-anonymously/readme.txt

 = 1.5 =
 * Date: 27.January.2023.
 * Tested with WordPress 6.1.1.
+* Enhancement: !IMPORTANT!
+Main plugin file was renamed to meet WordPress standards.
+This will deactivate the plugin on update.
+Simply reactivate the plugin to fix the issue.
 * Enhancement: Added new attribute `test_placeholder` to edit the placeholder text of the verification question answer box.
 * I18n: Updated text domain from `abl_amamc_td` to `ask-me-anything-anonymously` as per WordPress [internationalization guidelines](https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/#text-domains).